Australian Public Sector Integrity Frameworks: Rebuilding Trust Amid Ongoing Scrutiny

 Beyond compliance: Tangible benefits of integrity frameworks

-• They provide assurance to executives that integrity risks are known and managed — not just hidden.
+• They provide assurance to Executives that integrity risks are known and managed — not just hidden.

 • They enhance defensibility in times of scrutiny, particularly in the face of the inevitable “Senate Estimates Test”.